 WAYS TO REDUCE EXCESSIVE TENSION

-The good side of this curious phenomenon is that it works both ways: relaxation is also highly contagious.
+The good side of this curious phenomenon is that it works both ways: relaxation (not just tension) is also highly contagious.
 Relaxing any one part of the body (even just the little toe) has the effect of relaxing all the body.
 And, in the same “positive contagious” way, relaxing the muscles of the body invariably causes the mind to relax.
 This is why slow, sustained, gentle stretches (as in yoga) are so extraordinarily useful to achieve and maintain not only physical but also mental relaxation.
 Even such a seemingly simple thing as breathing – consciously, slowly and deeply, with special emphasis on the exhale – opens the door wide for relaxation and is in fact the basic element of most meditation methods.

 The first step to reducing unnecessarily high tension levels is to realise that we have them!
 We need to be very aware of our levels of bodily tension (neck, mouth, face, shoulders, lower back, legs etc.) while playing the cello – but also when we are not with our cello.
 This awareness of tension, with and without the instrument, is a fundamental element of “good” playing and of “good” body use.
 Unfortunately it is often neglected in instrumental pedagogy.